ploomber/sklearn-evaluation/CONTRIBUTING.md

 To provide a consistent user experience, all the functions that produce plots follow a few conventions:

+## Do not set figure/text sizes

+We should not hardcode figure or font sizes inside the plots; we should allow the user to decide on this.
 ## Function should not contain `plot` in its name

 Example: